How To Make Whipped Cream

 - Stop the mixing regularly and check to see if soft peaks are forming.
 You don’t want them stiff.
 Light and fluffy.

 - Add a bit of sugar — confectioners sugar (some people call it powdered sugar or icing sugar).
 Measure your liquid whipping cream before you start.
-Beat it until it starts to thicken then add 1-3 tablespoons per cup of liquid cream.
+Beat it until it starts to thicken then add 1-3 tablespoons of powdered sugar per cup of liquid cream.
 It really depends on how sweet you want it.

 - Store your whipped cream in a covered bowl in the fridge for up to a few hours.
 After that, it can separate and get liquidy.
 It’s still fine.
 Drain off the liquid and you’re good to go.

 OK, you’ve got the basics down.
 How can you make it into the perfect whipped cream for pumpkin pie?

 - Or, skip the sugar and add maple syrup.

 - Swap out powdered sugar for brown sugar to add a caramel flavor.